VitalPBX/freeswitch/lua/main/xml_handler/sip_profiles/readme.md

 ## 📬 Contact
-For contributions or issues, contact [Rodrigo Cuadra](https://github.com/rodrigocuadra) or fork the project on GitHub.
+For contributions or issues, contact [Rodrigo Cuadra](https://github.com/rodrigocuadra) or fork the project on GitHub.<br>
-Rodrigo Cuadra
+Rodrigo Cuadra<br>
 Project: Ring2All